Thursday

 Thursday Slackbot sends social summaries

-With these three elements: Lounge for meeting in larger groups, Mixers for engaging in varied activities with their coworkers, and a Dashboard where hosts could customize and schedule socials with host, we made it easier for everyone to focus on what matters—engaging with their teammates.
+With these three elements: Lounge for meeting in larger groups, Mixers for engaging in varied activities with their coworkers, and a Dashboard where hosts could customize and schedule socials, we made it easier for everyone to focus on what matters—engaging with their teammates.

 Thursday was a massive success on our goal to help remote teams build strong culture, made evident with our results below: